nekludoff/freebsd-nominatim-server/README.md

 # freebsd-nominatim-server
-Schell scripts to install nominatim server on FreeBSD 13.2
+Schell scripts to install Nominatim server on FreeBSD 13.2